Snowflake-Labs/schemachange/README.md

 ### Change History Table

-Every database will have a table automatically created to track the history of changes applied.
-The table `CHANGE_HISTORY` will be created within a `SNOWCHANGE` schema.
+Every subject area will have a table automatically created to track the history of changes applied.
+Currently there is one table created per Snowflake account, so multiple subject areas will share the same table.
+By default the table `CHANGE_HISTORY` will be created within a `SNOWCHANGE` schema in a `METADATA` database.
 The structure of the `CHANGE_HISTORY` table is as follows:

 Column Name | Type |  Example
 --- | --- | ---
-INSTALLED_RANK | NUMBER | 1
+SUBJECT_AREA | VARCHAR | Default
 VERSION | VARCHAR | 1.1.1
-DESCRIPTION | VARCHAR | first_change
+TARGET_DATABASE | VARCHAR | CITIBIKE
-TYPE | VARCHAR | V
+DESCRIPTION | VARCHAR | First change
 SCRIPT | VARCHAR | V1.1.1__first_change.sql
+SCRIPT_TYPE | VARCHAR | V
 CHECKSUM | VARCHAR | 38e5ba03b1a6d2...
+EXECUTION_TIME | NUMBER | 4
+STATUS | VARCHAR | Success
 INSTALLED_BY | VARCHAR | SNOWFLAKE_USER
 INSTALLED_ON | TIMESTAMP_LTZ | 2020-03-17 12:54:33.056 -0700
-EXECUTION_TIME | NUMBER | 4
-STATUS | VARCHAR | Success

 A new row will be added to this table everytime a change script has been applied to the database. snowchange will use this table to idenitfy which changes have been applied to the database and will not apply the same version more than once.